humm-devadmin/hummdocs/docs/platforms/magento_2.md

 Before the Humm official launch, the plugin will behave like an Oxipay payment plugin.
 It will show Oxipay, and checkout with the Oxipay gateway.

-The plugin will automatically switch itself to Humm when the Humm is officially launched.
+The plugin will automatically switch itself to Humm once it is officially launched.
 It will then show Humm, and checkout with the Humm gateway.

 The switch-over should be automatic and you as the merchant should not need to do anything on the launch date to make the switch.